jbcodeforce/eda-kconnect-lab/README.md

 ### Run locally

-Under the `infrastructure` folder we have different docker compose file to support different test scenarios:
+Under the `infrastructure` folder we have different docker compose files to support different test scenarios:

 * `MQ-Kconnect-compose.yaml` for IBM MQ and the kafka connect.
 * `RabbitMQ-Kconnect-compose.yaml` for Rabbit MQ with Kafka Connect and the Store item sales generator app.